Compare building insurance

 Fact Checked

-Mozo may receive payment if you click to the website of one of the products below.
+Mozo may receive payment if you click products on our site.
 Mozo does not compare the entire market, but you can see more products by clicking on the ‘See more’ button under the table.

 Important information on terms, conditions and sub-limits.

-• Home Cover - Buildings
+Home Cover - Buildings

 QBE Home and Contents Insurance can cover your property and belongings in case of fire, storm damage, theft and more.
 24/7 friendly and helpful claims service.
 Up to $30 million legal liability cover.
 Temporary accommodation costs for up to two years if your home isn’t liveable.